numenta/NAB/README.md

 paper written by Numenta.
 It contains all of the relevant data and data processing scripts so that you can replicate the results in the paper.

-We hope you will compare these results with your own anomaly detection methods and share those results so we can link to them here.
+We hope you will compare these results with your own anomaly detection methods.

+If your methods are available as open source code we will publish your results on this page.

 Finally we hope you will help improve these results by contributing to the [Numenta Platform for Intelligent Computing (NuPIC)](https://github.com/numenta/nupic).